Swaraj1313/Economic-Analysis-Trade-Live-Tools/README.md

 | [**Macro Policy Simulator**](http://3.217.177.12/) | AI-driven macroeconomic forecasting | React, Flask, Moirai AI, VAR, ARIMA | 🟢 Live* |

 > ## 👉 AVAILABILITY NOTE for Macro Policy Simulator
-> This application requires allocation of dedicated compute resources therefore may not be accessible at all times.
+> It takes around 120 seconds for it to process if you see "SYNTHESIZING VECTORS" its working.
+This application requires allocation of dedicated compute resources therefore may not be accessible at all times.
 It is typically available 📅 Monday to Friday, 🕒 09:00 to 18:00 IST (UTC+5:30).
 If the application is temporarily unavailable, or if you would like access outside scheduled hours, kindly contact info.swarajsingh@gmail.com.

 ---